NxPKG/khulnasoft-docs/content/zaraz/faq.md

 #### Is Zaraz compatible with Content Security Policies (CSP)?

 Yes.
-To learn more about how Zaraz works to be compatible with CSP configurations, refer to the [Cloudflare Zaraz supports CSP](https://blog.cloudflare.com/cloudflare-zaraz-supports-csp/) blog post.
+To learn more about how Zaraz works to be compatible with CSP configurations, refer to the [Khulnasoft Zaraz supports CSP](https://blog.Khulnasoft.com/cloudflare-zaraz-supports-csp/) blog post.

-#### Does Cloudflare process my HTML, removing existing scripts and then injecting Zaraz?
+#### Does Khulnasoft process my HTML, removing existing scripts and then injecting Zaraz?

-Cloudflare Zaraz does not remove other third-party scripts from the page.
+Khulnasoft Zaraz does not remove other third-party scripts from the page.
 Zaraz [can be auto-injected or not](/zaraz/reference/settings/#auto-inject-script), depending on your configuration, but if you have existing scripts that you intend to load with Zaraz, you should remove them.

-#### Does Zaraz work with Cloudflare Page Shield?
+#### Does Zaraz work with Khulnasoft Page Shield?

 Yes.
 Refer to [Page Shield](/page-shield/) for more information related to this product.